SHARP-EATMAN

 Linsley and Mitchell described the female Paranomada nitida in 1943, but the male bee has never been described.
 Thus, Dan Jones' photographs of Lower Rio Grande Valley Paranomada nitida offer a rare opportunity to view the species.

-The female and male bees share several traits typical of all Paranomada: they generally resemble small nomad bees, but lack pale or yellow markings.
+The photographs at left are of one female and two male bees.
+These bees show traits typical of all Paranomada: they generally resemble small nomad bees, but lack pale or yellow markings.
 The bees' thoraxes are wide and flat, and their abdomens are elongated and flat beneath.

 On both the male and female bees, the hairs appearing on the head, body and legs are golden-yellow.
 The bees' wings are dusky brown, becoming generally darker toward the outer edges.
 There are prominent colorless glassy window-like areas near each wing tip.
 The wing veins are brown.